kugland/parse-date-regex/README.md

 # parse-date-regex

-This regex validates and parses dates in the format YYYY-MM-DD, taking into account the number of days in each month and leap years.
+This regex validates and parses dates in the format YYYY-MM-DD, taking into account leap years and the number of days in each month.
 Leading zeros are discarded in the captures.
+Accepts dates with year in range \[0, 9999\].

 By removing the spaces and comments in the regex, it can be used in Javascript or any other language that supports PCRE (Perl-compatible regular expressions), *e.g.*: